 There are several options for replacing your currently-assigned computer:

 - If your department/program is willing and able to purchase a new computer for you, the TIM can assist you with a consultation (see Purchasing section above and FAQ: Computers, question #4).

 - If your computer is older than 4 years old, it might be eligible for UTEP's PC Replacement program (see FAQ: Computers, question #19).
-Note: the PC Replacement program was not funded for Fiscal year 2019-2020.
+Note: the normal PC Replacement program was not funded for Fiscal year 2020-2021.

 - If a computer cannot be purchased for you, the college has access to older systems, free of charge.
 Please contact the TIM for a consultation. (see FAQ: Computers, question #4)